Museums

 The website for Geological Museum – Trinity College Dublin

-The Geology Department houses teaching and research collections the first of which were acquired by Trinity in 1777.
-Currently, the collections comprise over 100,000 specimens.
+The Geology Department holds an extensive collection of specimens, the first of which were acquired by Trinity in 1777, and the totality which now exceeds 100,000.
 The main palaeontological holdings include Irish Silurian and Carboniferous invertebrates, Mesozoic ostracods, and Upper Palaeozoic miospores.
-The rock and mineral collections largely date from the 1820s and contain both Irish and foreign specimens.
+Large rock and mineral collections largely date from the 1820s and contain both Irish and foreign specimens.
+The collections have long been used for research and teaching.

-The current Geology Museum is now closed, it has moved to the Trinity Technology And Enterprise Centre (TTEC), Pearce Street.
-It is opened only by appointment with the Curator Dr Patrick Wyse Jackson, see his contact details below.
+Most of the specimens have been moved to the Trinity Technology And Enterprise Centre (TTEC), Pearce Street.
+This is only by appointment with the Curator.

 The Curator is Dr Patrick Wyse Jackson with whom bookings should be made (Tel: 353-1-8961477; Fax: 353-1-6711199; email: wysjcknp)